CUBoulder-2019Sp-IML4HCI/DTWSpells-ShawnPolson/README.md

 | X, Y  | 10                      | 10                        |  4                       | 5
 | X, Z  | 10                      | 10                        | 9                        | 8

+## Future Improvements:
+The nexts steps to improve this mini-project would be to experiment more with the ML model structure, since it remained constant.
+In all likelihood, the gesture recognition would improve if this downsampled so examples have a max length of more than 10 (since higher numbers typically make it more accurate but slower to compute) and if this continuously matched using a minimum length of more than 5 (setting it to the length of the shortest example wouldn't be a bad idea).

 ## Demo Video:
 https://youtu.be/kumwyzGUf74